History of the United States: Lead-up to the Revolution

 The French and Indian War (1754–1763), part of the larger Seven Years' War, was a watershed event in the political development of the colonies.
 The influence of the French and Native Americans, the main rivals of the British Crown in the colonies and Canada, was significantly reduced and the territory of the Thirteen Colonies expanded into New France in Canada and Louisiana.
 The war effort also resulted in greater political integration of the colonies, as reflected in the Albany Congress and symbolized by Benjamin Franklin's call for the colonies to "Join, or Die."

 King George III issued the Royal Proclamation of 1763, to organize the new North American empire and protect the Native Americans from colonial expansion west of the Appalachian Mountains.
 Strains developed in the relations between the colonists and the Crown.
 The British Parliament passed the Stamp Act of 1765, imposing a tax on the colonies without going through the colonial legislatures.
 Crying "No taxation without representation", the colonists refused to pay.
-On March 5, 1770, in an event that would fuel anti-British sentiment in Boston, British troops opened fire on protesters in Boston, killing five people in the Boston Massacre.
+On March 5, 1770, in an event that would fuel anti-British sentiment throughout the colonies, a violent confrontation between a local mob and British troops in Boston led to the deaths of five Bostonians in what became known as the Boston Massacre.

 On December 16, 1773, the Boston Tea Party was a direct action to protest the new tax on tea.
 Parliament responded the next year with the Intolerable Acts, stripping Massachusetts of its historic right of self-government and putting it under military rule, which sparked outrage and resistance in all thirteen colonies.
 Patriot leaders from every colony convened the First Continental Congress to coordinate their resistance.
 The Congress called for a boycott of British trade, published a list of rights and grievances, and petitioned the king to rectify those grievances.
 This appeal had no effect.